jfallmann/diffTF_Fork/docs/chapter2.rst

   String.
 Default  *conditionSummary:factor*.
 The data types of **all** elements listed in ``designContrast`` (:ref:`parameter_designContrast`).

 Details
   Names must be separated by commas, spaces are allowed and will be eliminated automatically.
 The data type must be specified with a “:”, followed by either “numeric”, “integer”, “logical”, or “factor”.
 For example, if ``designContrast`` (:ref:`parameter_designContrast`) is specified as "*~ Treatment + conditionSummary*", the corresponding types might be "Treatment:factor, conditionSummary:factor".
-If a data type is specified as either "logical" or "factor", the variable will be treated as a discrete variable with a finite number of distinct possibilities (something like batch, for example). *conditionSummary* is usually specified as factor because you want to make a pairwise comparison of exactly two conditions.
-If *conditionSummary* is specified as "integer" or "numeric", however, the variable is treated as continuously-scaled, which changes the interpretation of the results, see the note below.
+If a data type is specified as either "logical" or "factor", the variable will be treated as a discrete variable with a finite number of distinct possibilities (something like batch, for example).

-  .. note:: Importantly, if the variable of interest is continuous-valued (i.e., marked as being integer or numeric), then the reported log2 fold change is per unit of change of that variable.
+  .. note:: Importantly, *conditionSummary* can either be specified as "factor" or "numeric"/"integer", which changes the way the results are interpreted and what the log2 fold-changes represent. *conditionSummary* is usually specified as factor because you want to make a pairwise comparison of exactly two conditions.
+If *conditionSummary* is specified as "integer" or "numeric" (i.e., continuous-valued), however, the variable is treated as continuously-scaled, which changes the interpretation of the results: the reported log2 fold change is then per unit of change of that variable.
 That is, in the final Volcano plot, TFs displayed in the left side have a negative slope per unit of change of that variable, while TFs at the right side have a positive one.

 .. _parameter_nPermutations: